reddit/devvit-sandbox/minesweeper/README.md

 # Minesweeper

-The classic puzzle game brought to Dev Platform custom posts.
+Minesweeper is a classic puzzle game brought to Dev Platform via custom posts.

 The app uses custom posts, useState, useInterval, Menu Actions, the Reddit API Client, and Images.